OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/managed-identity.md

 By default, MSAL Python supports in-memory caching.

 >[!IMPORTANT]
 >MSAL Python also supports cache extensibility for managed identity, so that you may persist the token cache on disk.
 This can be useful if you are writing a command-line script and a few other limited scenarios.
 We **do not recommend** sharing managed identity token cache among multiple machines as this can result in unexpected access behaviors for users of the cache.
+A token acquired for a node/machine, if cached in a distributed cache, can be used for another machine for which it is not intended.